Creatine is one of the most popular and effective supplements for enhancing athletic performance, muscle growth, and brain function.

 Creatine is not necessary to build muscle.
 You can build muscle naturally, without taking any supplements, by following a progressive resistance training program and eating a healthy diet.
 However, creatine can help you to build muscle more quickly and efficiently.

-Creatine supplementation, when combined with resistance training, significantly increases muscle mass and strength compared to resistance training alone.
+When combined with resistance training, Creatine supplementation significantly increases muscle mass and strength compared to resistance training alone.

 Creatine supplementation helps athletes to recover more quickly from high-intensity exercise, which allows them to train more often and with greater intensity.